mradziwo/CLA_Prep/Strategy.md

 ## ToDo

+* All individual actor methods will be static dispatch
 ### Overrides

 #### Base Actor
 Implement some functionality common to all actors
 * Make sure error will not stop on its own! - document!